Trump, Hunter Biden share unlikely gambit: Both say they’re unfairly targeted

 “For Trump, that doesn’t really work because there is no one who is really similarly situated to him.
 The closest would be those that I don’t think he wants to be compared to: the Jan.
 6 defendants,” she said.

-In Biden’s case, prosecutors have yet to respond, and it’s unclear if the president’s son will make similar arguments in his pending tax case.
+In Biden’s case, prosecutors have yet to respond, and it’s unclear whether the president’s son will make similar arguments in his pending tax case.

 They mocked Trump’s team for turning to “historical episodes dating back to the time of Thomas Jefferson” to make their case and argued that “none of the historical examples the defendant points to involved deceitful and corrupt efforts to defeat a government function.”